-Note: You cannot remove the default Administrator user.
+Note: You cannot remove the default Administrator user unless there is another user with administrator privileges.
+The camera must always have at least one administrator user configured.

 - 1. On the Users page, select a user from the User Name (Security Group) list. - 2.
 Click Remove.